Zhijian-Xu/D3EGFR/README.md

 ## Usage of the source code
 ### First step
-Install DeepPurpose. please refer to this link for details (https://github.com/kexinhuang12345/DeepPurpose)
+Install DeepPurpose.
+Please refer to this link for details (https://github.com/kexinhuang12345/DeepPurpose)

 ### Second step
 ```